integreat-io/integreat-transporter-mongodb/README.md

 field, MongoDB will always create an index for `_id`, so this may speed up operations on the collection without any extra setup.

+#### Serializing and normalizing

+Some characters are not allowed in MongoDB keys, so we have to escape them when setting data to MongoDB.
+Leading `$` is escape with a `\`, and `.` is escaped with a `\_`.
+This is done automatically by the transporter, and reverted when values are fetched, but you will see it if you query data directly from the database.

+Also, we remove all properties with a `undefined` value, to not fill the database with empty values.
+This also means that existing values are not overwritten with `undefined` when updating documents.
+This is usually what you want when updating data from Integreat, and it's easy to end up with unintended `undefined` values from mutation pipelines, but if you actually want to set `undefined` values, you can do so by setting the `keepUndefined` option to `true`.
+Note that `undefined` values in an array are always preserved, e.g.
+`['ent1', undefined, 'ent3']`.
+Also, note that MongoDb will turn `undefined` into `null`.

 #### Querying

 An endpoint may have a `query` property, which should be an array of path